philchalmers/York_Thesis_LyX/README.md

 This is an example repository used for building thesis (Masters or PhD) in LyX.

-LyX, like LaTeX, is a document preperation system built around the concept of defining the *structure* of your document.
+LyX, like LaTeX, is a document preparation system built around the concept of defining the *structure* of your document.
 For larger documents, such as a dissertation, this is incredibly useful because the document is much easier to keep internally consistent (e.g., figure and table labels will always be correct, even if you add or remove others at a later time).
 E.g., see
 [this blog post](https://amrys.wordpress.com/2013/01/16/why-your-should-latex-your-dissertation-or-why-you-dont-have-to-write-your-dissertation-in-word/) for a discussion.

-As well, it's very easy to turn a thesis written in LyX into publised articles, because the labels will always be constently labelled.
+As well, it's very easy to turn a thesis written in LyX into published articles, because the labels will always be consistently labeled.
 Hence, you could create a new `apa6` manuscript file in LyX to copy-and-paste your way towards your next publication.
 It really is that simple.